 In English lessons at Manland, children are taught speaking, listening, reading and writing skills through studying a variety of styles of genres.
 We work hard to ensure the children’s learning links to the skills they are developing across the curriculum as we feel that this enhances their learning experiences in English.
-Teachers follow the Teaching Sequence for Writing, which means that children will firstly be taught to read and understand the text, then practise the skills of the style of writing (including grammar) before applying it into their own writing.
+Our English learning is based on class core texts.

 Phonics and Reading

 At Manland, we want our children to be enthusiastic, confident and fluent readers.
 To enable our children to have a life-long love of reading we start the teaching of reading in the Early Years Foundation Stage through the Letters and Sounds synthetic phonics programme.
 As the children progress through Key Stage One, their repertoire of known phonemes and graphemes will increase through the continuation of synthetic phonics.
 We encourage children to read a wide range of texts, and as they continue through the school, this will be fostered through planned whole class guided reading sessions and opportunities to read across the curriculum.

 Spelling is an integral part of our teaching and learning in English.
 The children learn spelling patterns which build on their phonics knowledge.
 For ideas and guidance on helping your child with their spelling, please see the attached “Spelling Booklet for Parents and Carers”.